-Baseball’s Opening Day is the most pleasant start to any sport, with its warm afternoon games and comparatively relaxed game-day atmosphere.
-As you are enjoying a hot dog and beer and watching the game, it is hard to get too worked up about your team’s performance.
-After all, it is just one of 162 games.
+No season kicks off more pleasantly than Major League Baseball, which will commemorate the 150th anniversary of professional baseball in 2019.
+As you watch the game on a sunny afternoon, it is hard to get too worked up about your team’s performance since it is just one of 162 games.
 Does it actually portend how the season will go?
-Well, let’s take a look a look at the opening days of 10 of the most significant seasons in baseball history.
+Well, let’s take a look a look at the Opening Days of 10 of the most significant seasons in baseball history.
 You’ll see the results are mixed.

 The Chicago Cubs were back-to-back World Series champions and looked to be on their way to a third as they started the season with a 3-1 win over the St. Louis Cardinals.
 The teams played a scoreless first five innings before the Cubs got on the board in the sixth with a two-run triple by Heine Zimmerman.
 Chicago won 104 games and in today’s era, would have easily made the playoffs, but this was the era where only the teams that led their respective leagues made the World Series.
 The Pittsburgh Pirates won 110 games and went to the Fall Classic, where they beat the Detroit Tigers.
 The Cubs, of course, would not win a World Series again until 2016.

 The New York Yankees had purchased Babe Ruth from the Boston Red Sox earlier that year and the opener in Philadelphia against the Athletics marked his first appearance.
 The Bambino’s debut produced mixed results, as he got two hits, but dropped a pop fly in the eighth inning that cost the Yankees the game.
 New York would quickly see that it made the right move as Ruth smashed an MLB-record 54 home runs and put the Yankees in pennant contention that season.